Let's Do Rock Steady: Background and release

 Formed in 1979, seven-piece all-girl band the Bodysnatchers had only recently learned to play their instruments, but received lots of interest after their first gig in November 1979 supporting the Nips.
 They were offered several recording deals, including EMI and Richard Branson, with the latter offering them an album deal to record in Stax Studios in Memphis.
 However, in January 1980, they were offered a two-single deal by 2 Tone, with whom they agreed to sign.
-They recorded a sped-up version of "Let's Do Rock Steady" with producer Roger Lomas (known for his work with other ska bands such as the Selecter and Bad Manners).
+They recorded a speeded-up version of "Let's Do Rock Steady" with producer Roger Lomas (known for his work with other ska bands such as the Selecter and Bad Manners).
 There were twenty-six takes as Lomas kept on wanting the band to play the song faster.

 Some of the band as well as Jerry Dammers wanted "The Boiler", which was the first song the band had written, to be recorded and released as their debut single.
 However, 2 Tone's parent company Chrysalis pressured the band into releasing the more commercial "Let's Do Rock Steady", which was released at the end of February to coincide with the second 2 Tone tour.
 It was released as a double A-side single with the "Ruder Than You", written by the band with Gaz Mayall.
 It entered the UK Singles Chart in the second week of March, reaching its peak at number 22 four weeks later, which it held for the following week, before disappearing from the top 75 four weeks later.

 Despite the moderate success of their "Let's Do Rock Steady", the Bodysnatchers only released one further single, the double A-sided "Easy Life"/"Too Experienced" in July 1980, produced by Dammers, but it only peaked at number 50 on the UK Singles Chart.
 Due to various pressures and differences within the band, they then split several months later in November 1980.